Myelomeningocele is a birth defect in which the backbone and spinal canal do not close before birth. The condition is a type of spina bifida.

 Tests done on the baby after birth may include x-rays, ultrasound, CT, or MRI of the spinal area.

-After birth, surgery to repair the defect is usually recommended at an early age.
+After birth, surgery for a Myelomeningocele repair of the defect is usually recommended at an early age.
 Before surgery, the infant must be handled carefully to reduce damage to the exposed spinal cord.
 This may include special care and positioning, protective devices, and changes in the methods of handling, feeding, and bathing.

 Children who also have hydrocephalus may need a ventricular peritoneal shunt placed.
 This will help drain the extra fluid.